-About 1770 children died in the US from maltreatment in 2018, about half of whom were < 1 year old.
-About 80% of these children were victims of neglect and 46% were victims of physical abuse with or without other forms of maltreatment.
-About 80% of perpetrators were parents acting alone or with other individuals (1 General reference Child maltreatment is behavior toward a child that is outside the norms of conduct and entails substantial risk of causing physical or emotional harm.
-Four types of maltreatment are generally... read more ).
+About 1750 children died in the US of maltreatment in 2020, about half of whom were < 1 year old.
+About 73% of these children were victims of neglect and 43% were victims of physical abuse with or without other forms of maltreatment.
+About 80% of perpetrators were parents acting alone or with other individuals (1 General references Child maltreatment includes all types of abuse and neglect of a child under the age of 18 by a parent, caregiver, or another person in a custodial role (eg, clergy, coach, teacher) that results... read more ).

-1. US Department of Health & Human Services, Administration for Children and Families, Administration on Children, Youth and Families, Children's Bureau: Child maltreatment 2018 (2020).
+1. US Department of Health & Human Services, Administration for Children and Families, Administration on Children, Youth and Families, Children's Bureau: Child Maltreatment 2020 (2022).
 Available at the Children's Bureau web site.

 Different forms of maltreatment often coexist, and overlap is considerable.
 The 4 main forms include

 In addition, intentionally feigning, falsifying, or exaggerating medical symptoms in a child that results in potentially harmful medical interventions is considered a form of abuse (child abuse in a medical setting).

 Physical abuse involves a caregiver inflicting physical harm or engaging in actions that create a high risk of harm.
 Assault by someone who is not a caregiver or in a position of responsibility to the child (eg, a shooter in a school mass shooting) is not specifically child abuse.
 Specific forms include shaking, dropping, striking, biting, and burning (eg, by scalding or touching with cigarettes).